West High School (Davenport, Iowa): Facilities

 A YMCA partnered with the school district was built in 2003 attached to the high school.
 The facility is open to the public as well as providing facilities to P.E. classes.
 The YMCA took over management and maintenance of the school's swimming pool when it opened.

 The school shares district-owned Brady Street Stadium with Davenport Central and North for football and track and field events.

 The school's cafeteria was remodeled in 2006 to bring it to a style similar to the food court style being used by Davenport North High School, which received national recognition when it was featured on ABC's 20-20.

 Academics

 The school offers a number of College Board certified Advanced Placement courses, including AP English, AP Calculus AB, AP Chemistry, and AP Biology.

 The school has an average of 20.3 on the ACT exams, below the district average of 21.0.

 The school was placed on the Schools in Need of Assistance watch list under the No Child Left Behind Act in 2005.
 However, scores have risen from 52.6 percent proficiency that year to 67.8 percent proficiency in 2006.
-Scores are still being analyzed for the 2006-07 school year; however, initial findings show another increase in proficiency.